Give Back, Give Books

 Photos: Studio 2-B

 REF distributes most of the books through our Teachers' Choice application process.
 We offer new books to Rochester City School District educators serving city students.
-A total of 29 educators were selected for the 2012-2013 school year out of 55 applicants.

 Students and teachers have responded enthusiastically.
 As a teacher directing a high school student book club at lunchtime noted: "They were very excited to see what books were available, especially those in a series ...
 They used each other as resources and engaged in conversation about the books."